smallk/smallk/sphinx/source/pages_documentation_installation.rst

 The two builds of Elemental are now complete.

-To test the installation, follow `Elemental’s test instructions`_  for the SVD test to verify that Elemental is working correctly.
+To test the installation, follow `Elemental's test instructions`_  for the SVD test to verify that Elemental is working correctly.

 How to Install Elemental on Linux